dhakas9360/se_project/readme.md

 ## Additional Notes

-- Make sure to replace `your-username` and `repository-name` with your actual GitHub username and repository name.
 - Ensure that Python and pip are installed on your system before proceeding.
 - If you encounter any issues or errors during the setup process, please refer to the project documentation or contact me devAmaresh for assistance.